Types of Domain Redirects - 301, 302 URL Redirects, URL Frame (and CNAME)

 This may or may not be the web page for the target domain in the CNAME record, depending on how the server is configured.

 Even if a server is configured to serve a CNAME record correctly, some advanced websites based on such CMS as Wordpress, Joomla and others may resolve incorrectly if you point a domain to them via CNAME.
+For WordPress sites, in particular, plugins can be used to facilitate internal page-to-page redirects, avoiding any potential resolution issues.
+Even highly technical WordPress redirects can be implemented hassle-free with the right plugin, so be sure to check out the options.
 As they are highly dependable on the domain these websites were developed for, by default, they are not suited to work under 2 or more different domains.

 NOTE: It is not recommended to set up a CNAME record for a naked domain (@ or domain.com) as it will make other records for your domain (such as MX or TXT records) invisible.
 As a result, the mail service will stop working, and the emails will not get delivered properly.
 It is possible to create a CNAME record for www.domain.com and then set up a redirect from domain.com to www.domain.com as a workaround.